Bratanis/univie_dse/README.md

 # What folders are given and what are they for?

 We have added some predefined folders for you.
 Use them to hand in/upload your programming task submission for the respective programming task exercise.
-While doing so please ensure:
+While doing so, please ensure:

-- That the implementation of the programming task is complete, compiles, and is executable.
+- The implementation of the programming task is complete, compiles, and is executable.
-- That you have stored at most one programming task implementation in each folder.
-Use the one which you want us to take into account for grading.
-Please store additonal attempts from other programming tasks in a separate independent folder (i.e., not the predefined ones).
+- That you have stored at most two programming task implementations in each of the "to be graded" folders.
+Add only the attempts you want us to consider for grading.
+Please store additional attempts from other programming tasks in a separate independent folder.
+We have already provided a specialized folder for this.
 - Please do not rename or change the predefined folders.
-Enable us to determine what task you have tackled by adding a short readme to your implementation.
-Let it clearly denote which programming task you tried to tackle.
-For example, by giving the name of the related lecture in the readme.
+Enable us to determine what task you have tackled by adding a short readme to your implementation or name the project folders accordingly (e.g., Programming Task 1).
+Ensure that the given information denotes which programming task you tried to tackle.
+- If you add or tackle multiple programming tasks, create separate projects for them.

 # How do I get local access to this repository?